Usage support

 Create a project connection

 Create the project connection by using the search service details you gathered.
-Use one of the following options.- Azure CLI
+Use one of the following options.- Foundry portal

 Confirm the connection ID